 Wearing quality sunglasses will also make your eyes feel more comfortable when you’re spending time outside and offer improved clarity so you can have clear vision no matter what you’re doing.
 We have options for sunglasses and lenses which can give you improved comfort and clarity if you’re fishing, at the beach, or driving.

-Those of you who work in a manufacturing environment already understand the importance of wearing safety glasses to protect your eyes from injury, but don’t forget to wear protective eyewear when you’re doing chores around the house, yard work, or do-it-yourself home projects, either.
+If you work in a manufacturing environment, you already understand the importance of wearing safety glasses to protect your eyes from injury.
+However, don’t forget to also wear protective eyewear when you’re doing chores around the house, yard work, or do-it-yourself home projects.
 Eye injuries sustained at home are far too common.
-If you play sports, wear the appropriate eyewear to protect your eyes, and if your kids play sports, make sure their eyes are protected, too.
+If you play sports, wear the appropriate eyewear to protect your eyes; if your kids play sports, ensure their eyes are protected, too.
 Protecting your eyes from injury is one of the best and simplest things you can do to maintain your eye health and vision.

 If you notice you aren’t seeing things as well as you used to, schedule an appointment with the doctors at Accent Vision Care.
-It could simply mean you need an updated prescription for eyeglasses or contact lenses, but there may be other issues causing the change in your vision which can only be diagnosed in an eye exam.
-If you see a drastic increase in the number of eye floaters, have sudden eye pain, or see flashes of light, call us right away as these can be symptoms of serious problems which need immediate attention.
+It could simply mean you need an updated prescription for eyeglasses or contact lenses, but there may be other issues causing your vision changes which can only be diagnosed in an eye exam.
+If you see a drastic increase in eye floaters, have sudden eye pain, or see flashes of light, call us right away as these can be symptoms of serious problems which need immediate attention.

-Many people feel that if their vision is fine, they don’t need to have regular eye exams, but many eye diseases have little to no symptoms in the early stages, and the only way to catch them early is through an eye exam.
-Your eye doctor can also spot issues which may be happening elsewhere in your body during a comprehensive eye exam, because your eyes offer them a look at your blood vessels, so comprehensive eye exams are an important part of your overall health care.
+Many people feel that if their vision is fine and they don’t need to have regular eye exams.
+However, many eye diseases have little to no symptoms in the early stages, and the only way to catch them early is through an eye exam.
+Your eye doctor can also spot issues that may be happening elsewhere in your body during an eye exam.
+Your eyes offer them a look at your blood vessels, so eye exams are an important part of your overall health care.